chimera-linux/chimera-linux.github.io/_docs/apk.md

 packages:

 * `base-bootstrap`
-* `base-minimal`
-* `base-core`
 * `base-full`
-* `base-desktop`

-Each adds something more to the previous.
-The `base-bootstrap` package is a minimal setup primarily intended for containers.
-The others may be bootable, but it is recommended that most users always install `base-desktop` or at least `base-full` unless you really know what you are doing.
+The `base-bootstrap` is an extremely minimal package set for bootstrapping containers (e.g. the OCI containers are made up of this one).
+The `base-full` is a flexible "full system" metapackage.

 The base packages never install a kernel, as that is separate.
 There are also various device-specific base packages, such as `base-rpi` for Raspberry Pi or `base-steamdeck` for the Steam Deck.

-The base packages themselves do not depend on anything, instead they act as hints for the package manager to auto-install more fine-grained metapackages, such as:

-* `base-core-fs`
-* `base-core-net`
-* `base-core-misc`
-* `base-full-firmware`

-and so on.
+The `base-full` package has very few dependencies by itself.
+Instead, it is modular.
+There are many subpackages defining individual parts, for example `base-full-fs`, `base-full-net`, `base-full-kernel`, and so on.

 For the full list, read the templates in `cports` or you can use `apk search`:

 ```
-$ apk search -r -e base-core
+$ apk search -r -e base-full
 ```

 The reason for this is so that portions of the base system can be easily masked in case some dependencies are not needed.
-For instance, if you want a desktop environment and don't want GNOME, you can for your convenience install `base-desktop` but exclude the GNOME part:
+For instance:

 ```
-# apk add base-desktop '!base-desktop-gnome'
+# apk add base-full '!base-full-net'
 ```

-This will install desktop support packages, such as GPU drivers, but not the GNOME packages; you can then install whatever else you like.
+There is also the `base-minimal` package, which acts as a mask for several of the modules, for systems that are intentionally small, as a convenience feature.
+Do not use this unless you are absolutely sure what you are doing.

 Read about [the world](/docs/apk/world) for details of how masking works.